 When specific goals and technical specifications have been agreed upon, they are also mentioned in the dissertation.

-Some deparments have adopted specific regulations about the content and/or presentation of the master thesis.
+Some deparments have adopted specific regulations about the content and/or presentation of the master thesis (for exemple, the Department of Chemical Engineering).
 Please contact the academic coordinator of your master program for specific information.

 The University of Liège offers specific assistance to students writing their imaster thesis.